+- Safety limits, limiting safety system settings, and limiting control settings.

 - Limiting conditions for operation (LCO) Limiting conditions for operation are the lowest functional capability or performance levels of equipment required for safe operation of the facility.
 When a limiting condition for operation of a nuclear reactor is not met, the licensee shall shut down the reactor or follow any remedial action permitted by the technical specifications until the condition can be met.

-- Surveillance requirements are requirements relating to test, calibration, or inspection to assure that the necessary quality of systems and components is maintained, that facility operation will be within safety limits, and that the limiting conditions for operation will be met.
+- Surveillance requirements are requirements relating to test, calibration, or inspection to

+assure that the necessary quality of systems and components is maintained, that facility

+operation will be within safety limits, and that the limiting conditions for operation will be

+met.

 - Design features

 - Administrative controls

 - Decommissioning

 - Initial notification

-- Written Reports8
+- Written Reports